amomen9/SQLServer-DBA-Tools/README.md

 - Some scripts (I believe a few) might seem simple (they are put inside the "Educational" directory), but they carry usefull tricky ideas
 - If you like the codes, please spread the word and connect me on linkedin at https://www.linkedin.com/in/ali-momen if you like.
 - Please have a look at my website if you wish at https://amdbablog.blogspot.com/
+- Most of stored procedures start with "sp_" in the name instead of "usp_".
+That's how I have been more convenient.
+You can change the name of course.

 ## Contained Scripts
   <br/>